 Inquiry into ASX

-ASIC announced its Inquiry into Australian Securities Exchange (ASX) group in June 2025, focusing on governance, capability and risk management frameworks and practices across the group.
+ASIC commenced its Inquiry into the ASX Group (ASX) in July 2025, focusing on governance, capability and risk management frameworks and practices across the group.

-ASX plays a critical role in Australia’s financial markets, and we acknowledge you may have information or views that you wish to share to assist the Inquiry.
+ASX plays a critical role in Australia’s financial markets, and we thank those who shared information or views to assist the Inquiry.

 All media enquiries should be directed to media.unit@asic.gov.au.